MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Limitations of the Approach and its Ethical and Societal Implications

-Further, high-dimensional control problems where there are interaction effects between degrees of freedom are not captured in the toy rigid body control problem as this is the domain of complex benchmarks and beyond the scope of this platform.
-(The platform does provide complex environment wrappers, though, which inject some of the mentioned dimensions.
-We couldn't find such wrappers in the literature/on the Internet.)
+Further, high-dimensional control problems where there are interaction effects between degrees of freedom are not captured in the toy rigid body continuous control problem as this is the domain of complex environments and beyond the scope of this platform.

-Finally, Multi-Agent RL, Multi Objective RL, Time Varying MDPs (and probably some more research areas) are beyond the scope of the current work.

-In terms of the broader impact on society and ethical considerations, we foresee no direct impact, only indirect consequences through RL since our work promotes standardisation and reproducibility which should accelerate RL research.
-An additional environmental impact would be that, at least, prototyping and testing of agents could be done cheaply, reducing carbon emissions.
+In terms of the broader impact on society and ethical considerations, we foresee no direct impact, only indirect consequences through RL since our work promotes standardisation and reproducibility.
+An additional environmental impact would be that, at least, prototyping and testing of agents could be made cheaper, reducing carbon emissions but also hopefully accelerating RL research.